 Days 4 & 5: Waterton Lakes National Park

-Traveling north, we spend the next two days exploring Waterton Lakes National Park in Canada.
+This morning we drive through the Blackfeet Indian Reservation and stop to learn about their rich culture and history.
+Then traveling north, we spend the next two days exploring Waterton Lakes National Park in Canada.
 As Glacier's sister park, Waterton shares a border and ecosystem with Glacier, as well as joint UNESCO World Heritage Site status.
 In 1932, these two parks together became the first International Peace Park.
 What better way to complement our experience than with a stay at the historic Prince of Wales Hotel as we learn about Waterton's rich cultural and natural history.
 Like the grand hotels of Glacier, the Prince of Wales was a pet project of railway baron James Hill.
 His favored chalet-style architectural themes are vividly represented in this unique structure, and its location overlooking Upper Waterton Lake is beyond compare.
 Complete in 1927, the hotel was named a National Historic Site of Canada by the Canadian government in 1995.

 Waterton is a continuation of Glacier's stunning landscapes, and opportunities abound for us to discover this less-visited region.
 We'll stroll around the quaint townsite, where deer and sheep often graze upon the lawns, or explore the enticing trails in the area, capitalizing on the panoramic vistas surrounding us.
 Weather permitting, we may enjoy a cruise on beautiful Waterton Lake and an easy hike into a more remote sector of Glacier's wilderness.

 Days 6 & 7: Glacier National Park—Many Glacier Valley